jonfaustothen/tip_calculator/README.md

 # The Tip Calculator

- ***This program is a tip calculator meant to assist the user calculate the tip that should be given for a meal.
-It factors in multiple guests who share the dinner together, and calculates how much each person should contribute were the breakdown to be even amongst them.***
+ ***This program is a tip calculator meant to assist the user calculate the tip that should be given for a meal***

 ## Usage
 This calculator requires that you have [Python3](https://www.python.org/downloads/).